Kolmogorov complexity and generalized length functions: Effective dimension and generalized length functions

 \end{thm}

-\begin{proof}[Proof of Theorem \ref{thm-j-k-entropy}] Let $j,k\geq 1$.
+\begin{proof} Fix computable $\alpha,\beta\geq 1$.
 First, we will use the well-known fact that law of large numbers holds for all sequences that are random with respect to a Bernoulli measure; that is, given a computable real $p\in(0,1)$ and the Bernoulli $p$-measure $\mu_p$, if $X\in\MLR_{\mu_p}$ then

-With this in mind, let $X\in\MLR_{\lambda_j}$.
-We first show that the effective $k$-packing and effective $k$-Hausdorff dimensions of $X$ are equal.
-We handle effective $k$-packing dimension first.
-By Theorem \ref{thm-gen-kj}, since $X\in\MLR_{\lambda_j}$, there is some $c\in\omega$ such that for every $n\in\omega$,
+With this in mind, let $X\in\MLR_{\mu_{p_\beta}}$.
+We first show that the effective $\alpha$-packing and effective $\alpha$-Hausdorff dimensions of $X$ are equal.
+We handle effective $\alpha$-packing dimension first.
+By Theorem \ref{thm-gen-kj}, since $X\in\MLR_{\mu_{p_\beta}}$, there is some $c\in\omega$ such that for every $n\in\omega$,